shemshallah/moonshine-quantum-internet/README.md

-# Moonshine Quantum Internet v3.5
+# Moonshine Quantum Internet, Manifold Routing, Distributed Computing, and So much more.

 World record geometric quantum computing on 196,883-node Moonshine manifold.
-Tested between Rigetti Ankaa-3 and aer successfully.
+Tested between Rigetti Ankaa-3 and Aer successfully.
 Data and code is in /proofs-progs/

 Run lattice_builder_python.py for moonshine.db, connect with hardware and its supplies genuine quantumness to the lattice(if it isn't already a quantum-classical interface as is...)